ChenxingLi/authenticated-storage-benchmarks/README.md

 For LVMT, configure the number of shards in proof sharding with `--shards <shards>`.
 Shard numbers must be a power of two (from 1 to 65536).
 Without this option, LVMT won't maintain associated information for proof.

+### Thread-Safe Implementation
+By default, the implementation of authenticated storages may be not thread-safe, meaning it may not function correctly when multiple threads attempt to access it simultaneously.
+However, if you require thread safety, you can use the `--asb-authdb/thread-safe` option to enable a thread-safe implementation.
+Currently, only RainBlock's MPT (Modified Patricia Trie) has different implementations between thread-safe and non-thread-safe modes.

 ### Task Types

 Two types of tasks are available: random tasks and real Ethereum traces.